peterbourgon/indisk/README.md

 There are lots of areas for improvement.
 From the lowest level to the highest,

- * the XML parsing could probably get 50% faster with optimizations
+ * The XML parsing could probably get 50% faster with optimizations
- * the indexer could benefit from smarter synchronization policies
+ * The indexer could benefit from smarter synchronization policies
  * I could better schedule (stagger) flushes to disk
- * the indexer could save progress, if interrupted
+ * The indexer could save progress, if interrupted
- * a post-process could unify index files, and save disk space (guessing 30%?)
+ * A post-process could unify index files, and save disk space (guessing 30%?)
- * the reader can better parallelize index file parsing
+ * The reader can better parallelize index file parsing
- * the reader can more efficiently represent the index in memory
+ * The reader can more efficiently represent the index in memory.
+This is significant, as the full enwiki index requires currently ~6GB of memory, meaning machines with less than that will swap to disk.
+OK on SSDs (still sub-second); not so great on laptop-class spinning metal (up to 4-5s).
- * the web UI could use some polish :)
+ * The web UI could use some polish :)